ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.2-cred/README.md

 ## Examine an Inventory

 The first thing we need is an inventory of your managed hosts.
 This is the equivalent of an inventory file in Ansible Engine.
-There is a lot more to it (like dynamic inventories) but let’s start with the basics.

-  - You should already have the web UI open, if not: Point your browser to the URL you were given, similar to **https://student\<X\>.workshopname.rhdemo.io** (replace "\<X\>" with your student number and "workshopname" with the name of your current workshop) and log in as `admin`.
-The password will be provided by the instructor.
+  - You should already have the web UI open, if not: Point your browser to the URL you were given, similar to **https://student\<X\>.<ID>.rhdemo.io** (replace "\<X\>" with your student number and "\<ID\>" with the name of your current workshop) and log in as `admin`.
+The password provided with your Lab info.

 There will be one inventory, the **Workshop Inventory**.
 Click the **Workshop Inventory** then click the **Hosts** button